opensearch-project/sql/sql-odbc/README.md

 ### Mac

-iODBC Driver Manager should be installed before installing the Open Distro for Elasticsearch SQL ODBC Driver on Mac.
+iODBC Driver Manager should be installed before installing the OpenSearch SQL ODBC Driver on Mac.

-1. Run the `.pkg` installer to install the Open Distro for Elasticsearch SQL ODBC Driver.
+1. Run the `.pkg` installer to install the OpenSearch SQL ODBC Driver.
-2. Configure a Driver and DSN entry for the Open Distro for Elasticsearch SQL ODBC Driver, following the instructions [here](./docs/user/mac_configure_dsn.md).
+2. Configure a Driver and DSN entry for the OpenSearch SQL ODBC Driver, following the instructions [here](./docs/user/mac_configure_dsn.md).

 To use the driver with Tableau:
 1. Copy the `.tdc` file from `<driver-install-dir>/resources` to `<mac-user-dir>/Documents/My Tableau Repository/Datasources`.